Teams, tales and tips – a guide to the local game

 Deemed unsuitable for Division Three, Broadhall Way then witnessed the visit of Alan Shearer’s Newcastle in the FA Cup, successful runs in the FA Trophy and, in August 2010, a first Football League fixture after major stadium upgrades in the early 2000s.

-The airport bus stops at Stevenage High Street, train and bus stations.
-The bus station is a short walk from the train, 5min into town by The Standard Bearer pub.
+The airport bus stops at Stevenage High Street, and the train and bus stations.
+The bus station is a short walk from the train, 5min into town by main square.

 The ground is a mile south – a 15-20min walk away or hop on a bus provided by Arriva, Centrebus or Unobus.
-If you’re coming by train, a £3.20 PlusBus supplement allows one-day travel, including Knebworth, with all three companies.
+If you’re coming by train, a £3.40 PlusBus supplement allows one-day travel, including Knebworth, with all three companies.
+The £1/return match-day shuttle service is run by Arriva for home and away fans.

 The nearest hotel to the stadium is the recently refurbished Novotel, serving Knebworth, but it’s on the wrong side of the A1, and impossible to reach on foot from the Lamex.